sdss/coins/documents/md/chairing_guidelines.md

 - Do not allow questions to become speeches.
 Interrupt questioners who talk for a long time to request they shorten or end their time.
 Some example interventions include: "Perhaps this is better for the coffee break," or "Apologies, but for the sake of time can you ask your question?"
 - It is important to keep each Q&A to time; do not continue to call on people when the time is up.

+## Contributers to this document:
-These guidelines are based on a compilation of best practices which are online in a [GitHub wiki](https://github.com/jradavenport/Gender-in-Astro/wiki/Draft-of-Best-Practices) and as part of a conference proceedings: [Schmidt et al. 2016](https://ui.adsabs.harvard.edu/abs/2016csss.confE.155T/abstract).
+- These guidelines are based on a compilation of best practices which are online in a [GitHub wiki](https://github.com/jradavenport/Gender-in-Astro/wiki/Draft-of-Best-Practices) and as part of a conference proceedings: [Schmidt et al. 2016](https://ui.adsabs.harvard.edu/abs/2016csss.confE.155T/abstract).
+- Special thanks Sarah J. Schmidt and Karen Masters for their work on this document.

 Thanks again for your help in making a productive and inclusive meeting.